ChumaSuey/lim_chuma/README.md

 - Mopey Bloke (playtesting and feedback).
 - Forte (playtesting and feedback).
 - Yuyi and Alunadrern (playtesting and FOG/Sky values).
+- 66pt99 (playtesting and feedback).
+- Em3raldtiger (playtesting and feedback).
 - Admer (correction in the lore notes).

 Music tracks used: